-It has several advantages such as: lesser post-op pain and less risk of bleeding and infection.
-It thus shortens both hospital stay and recovery period.
-It has also better aesthetic results, with smaller scars.
+Its advantages include lower post-op pain and less risk of bleeding and infection.
+It thus shortens both hospitalization and recovery period.
+It has also aesthetic advantages, with smaller scars.

 The technique of entering the abdominal cavity using a laparoscope (a long thin round instrument with a video lens at its tip) that is inserted through a small incision around the belly can be used for diagnostic or therapeutic purposes.

 - Fertility study – determining of uterine tubes permeability – chromopertubation

 - Diagnosis and study of pelvic pain

 - Infertility – Ovarian drilling